Tours Sitemap Accessibility Skiptocontent Search

 The view of Tiboda beach facing the sunken city.

-A Libyan diving team guided by Mohammed Gaddafi, the director of the Libyan national olympics committee, went on an underwater adventure to investigate the Tibuda site near Zuwarah.
+A Libyan diving team guided by Mohammed Gaddafi went on an underwater adventure to investigate the Tibuda site near Zuwarah.
 The team took a number of photographs of the site.
-The following photos, taken by Naser Hwas, were published by Libyaonline.com in 2004 (the site now seems to have changed and the old link to the source file became unavailable).
+The following photos, taken by Naser Hwas, were published by Libyaonline in 2004 (the website now seems to have disappeared and the old link to the source file became unavailable).

 tiboda underwater